logtalk-actions/setup-scryer-prolog/README.md

 ## Current Status

 This action is in active development.
+Currently, this action compiles Scryer Prolog from sources, making it costly in build time.

 This action does not support Windows at this time.